I Use Linux Because ...

-The Etch version that I use now comes on 11 CD's full of software.
+The Etch version that I used next came on 11 CD's full of software.
 I'll

-never use even a significant fraction of all those utilities, languages, and
+never used even a significant fraction of all those utilities, languages, and

 programming tools.
 Can you imagine all that for free?
 An embarrassing cache of

-I particularly use many of the languages, being a computer scientist by
+I particularly use many of the programming languages, being a computer

-trade.
-Listing only a few, Debian includes C, C++, Java, FORTRAN, forth, basic,
+scientist by trade.
+Listing only a few, Debian includes C, C++, Java, FORTRAN,

 There are compilers, scripting languages, text manipulation languages, math

 languages, and GUI oriented languages.
 Enough to keep me entertained (and

 like the freely available LibreOffice v4.3 for PC [Open Source Download],

 editors, graphics packages, graphics programs, document mark up languages, and Internet utilities.